 - Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the "Create - Quick Corpus" from the file menu.
+Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.
+T - File(s) as Quick Corpus" from the file menu.
 The files contained in the corpus are shown in the left frame of the main window under "Target Corpus".

-arned Total Hits: 42 Page Size 100 hits V 3 1 to 42 of 42 hits 2 ing word is a verb, but not when the -ing an ancient purity and directness, a pre-Babelic unity of word der what would appear to be the simplest condition of word
+earned Total Hits: 42 Page Size 100 hits V 🔘 1 to 42 of 42 hits 🔾 ing word is a verb, but not when the -ing an ancient purity and directness, a pre-Babelic unity of word der what would appear to be the simplest condition of word